New OTT Media Player for A1 Austria's Xplore TV Platform

 The next important milestone in the further development of the A1 Xplore TV product for the Austrian market is the support of premium UHD content.
 In order to be able to transmit and display this content securely, increased security requirements apply to encryption and the integration of the player with the STB hardware.
 In doing so, it is also necessary to expand the supported media formats of the OTT player to include the Fragmented-MP4 container format.
 Preparations for this step were already started in Q4/2022 and successfully completed with certification in Q1/2023.

 A prerequisite for the implementation of the new security requirements is the support of the video codec HEVC.
 This is significantly more efficient than its predecessor AVC and is therefore indispensable for UHD content.
 In order to stream HEVC-encoded content with the intended encryption method “Sample-AES” and HLS, the container format “Fragmented-MP4” is necessary.
 Sample-AES and Fragmented-MP4 was implemented in our media player in a platform-independent layer to be finally integrated with the Verimatrix encryption system.

 Verimatrix Ultra Security With Sample-AES

-The core requirement for Premium UHD content playback is the protection of the media stream, according to the Verimatrix Ultra Security requirements using Sample-AES as the encryption method.
+The core requirement for premium UHD content playback is the protection of the media stream, according to the Verimatrix Ultra Security requirements using Sample-AES as the encryption method.
 This method allows the media data to remain encrypted until the last possible moment, making unauthorised access even more difficult.
 Decryption only takes place at the hardware level shortly before decoding.
 The implementation of this security level for UHD content was completed at the beginning of 2023 and was finally successfully certified by Verimatrix.
-This opens up a new, wide field for A1 Austria to offer premium content with even higher resolution and better protection.
+This opens up a new, wide field for A1 Austria to offer content with even higher resolution and better protection.